IranAir gets five more ATR regional planes before sanctions

-DUBAI (Reuters) - IranAir took delivery of five more ATR turboprop aircraft, it said on Sunday, easing a state of limbo surrounding Western plane deals since Washington exited a nuclear sanctions pact between Iran and major world powers.
+DUBAI (Reuters) - IranAir took delivery of five more ATR turboprop aircraft, Iranian state media said on Sunday, shortly before Washington imposes new sanctions on Iran after exiting a nuclear pact between Tehran and major world powers.

-Iran’s flag carrier said in a posting on its Telegram channel that all five new ATR 72-600 planes landed in the northwestern Iranian city of Urmia for refueling and would then fly on to Tehran.
+All five new ATR 72-600 planes landed in Tehran’s Mehrabad airport after leaving Toulouse, France, where they were built, and refueling in Urmia in northwestern Iran, the Iranian news agency IRNA reported.

-ATR - co-owned by Airbus and Italy’s Leonardo - has been pressing U.S. authorities to allow it to deliver aircraft it built for Iran under a deal to reopen trade links in return for Tehran curbing its nuclear activities.
+U.S. President Donald Trump’s decision in May to pull the United States out of a 2015 deal requires most companies to complete ongoing business with Iran before U.S. sanctions are reimposed after a wind-down period which expires on Aug.
+6.

-In the wake of that deal, IranAir ordered a total of 200 aircraft from Western planemakers including 20 from ATR, which is based in Toulouse, France.
+ATR - co-owned by Airbus (AIR.PA) and Italy’s Leonardo (LDOF.MI) - has been pressing U.S. authorities to allow it to deliver aircraft it built for Iran.

-But few have been delivered and U.S. President Donald Trump’s decision in May to pull the United States out of the nuclear deal gives most companies until Aug.
-7 to complete ongoing business with Iran before new U.S. sanctions apply.
+After the signing of the accord to reopen trade links in return for Tehran curbing its nuclear activities, IranAir ordered a total of 200 aircraft from Western planemakers including 20 from ATR, which is based in Toulouse, France.

-Planemakers say they are unable to use this window because Washington has also revoked export licenses needed by all Western planemakers due to their heavy use of U.S. parts.
+But few have been delivered and planemakers say they are unable to use the wind-down period because Washington has also revoked export licenses needed by all Western planemakers due to their heavy use of U.S. parts.

 ATR - which had delivered 8 planes to Iran under the deal and started building another 12 - has been lobbying the U.S. Treasury to allow it to take advantage of the normal wind-down period for Iran business by giving it temporary new licenses.